TC0304/xiaohongshu/README.md

 # xiaohongshu
-1. Install corresponding webdriver accoording to broswer verision.
+1. Install corresponding webdriver according to broswer verision.

 2. Input search keyword, run get_xiaohongshu_link to get the link of posts, which will create a csv file.
 ![image](https://github.com/user-attachments/assets/121cc9f0-8cb1-4184-8c50-0a5abb49320f)